 Census data for immigrants are used to classify local authorities into clusters that have similar patterns of UK born and non-UK born migration, as a proportion of the total population.

-Immigration data are used because census data on emigration is unavailable to produce estimates of emigration.
-We assume that immigration data is likely to show similar patterns of UK born and non-UK born migration to that exhibited in emigration patterns at local authority level.
+Immigration data are used because census data on emigration are unavailable to produce estimates of emigration.
+We assume that immigration data are likely to show similar patterns of UK-born and non-UK-born migration to that exhibited in emigration patterns at local authority level.

 Citizenship and sex